-In May 2014, the Financial Accounting Standards Board (the "FASB") issued a standard on revenue recognition that provides a single, comprehensive revenue recognition model for all contracts with customers.
-The standard is principle-based and provides a five-step model to determine the measurement of revenue and timing of when it is recognized.
-In 2015 and 2016, the FASB issued several updates to this standard.
-The adoption of this standard and its related amendments (collectively, the "New Revenue Standard") on January 1, 2018 did not result in the recognition of a cumulative adjustment to opening retained earnings under the modified retrospective approach, nor did it have a significant impact on our consolidated net income, balance sheet or cash flow.
+In February 2016, the Financial Accounting Standards Board ("FASB") issued guidance on accounting for leases, which requires lessees to recognize most leases on their balance sheets for the rights and obligations created by those leases.
+In July 2018, the FASB issued updated guidance that provides an additional transition method of adoption that allows entities to initially apply the standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings.
+The adoption of this standard and its related amendments (collectively, the "New Lease Standard") on January 1, 2019 did not result in the recognition of a cumulative adjustment to opening retained earnings under the additional transition method, nor did it have a significant impact on our consolidated statements of income or cash flows.
 See Note 2.